 The Preemie Family Assistance Fund for Colorado Families

-In June 2020, Newborn Hope will award its first grant as part of the Preemie Family Assistance Fund to serve Colorado families directly for services and care they need as they transition home from the NICU.
-These grants will include funding for therapies, equipment, transportation and additional expenses that are often incurred due to a premature delivery.
+In June 2020, Newborn Hope awarded its first grant as part of the Preemie Family Assistance Fund to serve Colorado families directly for services and care they need as they transition home from the NICU.
+These grants include funding for therapies, equipment, transportation and additional expenses that are often incurred due to a premature delivery.
 While continuing to provide the prenatal care and education support programs we have provided for nearly 50 years, Newborn Hope is proud to serve premature infants and their families by assisting to meet these critical needs.